rpvnwnkl/Advance_AutoHotKeys/AGIS/Bio/SF_Email_Prefs/README.txt

 Once the correct record is open in Advance, click start

-Click the link which appears to go to the preferences webpage.
+Click the created link to go to the preferences webpage for that user.